-2. If a complaint about the Council’s procedures or administration is notified to a Councillor or the Clerk, every effort should be made to satisfy the complaint directly with the complainant.
-If that fails, the complainant should be asked to put the complaint in writing to the Clerk at Haydon Wick Parish Council, The Council Offices, Thames Avenue, Haydon Wick, Swindon, SN25 1QQ or email clerk@haydonwick.gov.uk.
+2. If a complaint about the Council’s procedures or administration is notified verbally in person or via a specific set up ‘remote meeting’ to a Councillor or the Chief Officer, every effort should be made to satisfy the complaint directly with the complainant.
+If that fails, the complainant should be asked to put the complaint in writing to the Chief Officer at Haydon Wick Parish Council, The Council Offices, Thames Avenue, Haydon Wick, Swindon, SN25 1QQ or email clerk@haydonwick.gov.uk.

-3. If the complainant does not wish to put the complaint to the Clerk, he or she should be advised to address it to the Chairman of the Council.
+3. If the complainant does not wish to put the complaint to the Chief Officer, he or she should be advised to address it to the Chairman of the Council.

 4. All complaints must contain the complainant's title, full name, address and signature and should be date stamped upon receipt within the office.
-The Clerk shall acknowledge receipt of the complaint within 14 days and advise the complainant that the matter will be considered at the next Policy & Finance Committee meeting.
-He/she will be given the opportunity to explain the complaint orally.
+The Chief Officer shall acknowledge receipt of the complaint within 14 days and advise the complainant that the matter will be considered at the next Finance & Policy Committee meeting.
+They will be given the opportunity to explain the complaint verbally.

-5. On receipt of a written complaint, the Clerk, or if paragraph 3 refers, the Chairman and relevant Committee Chairman will seek to settle the complaint directly with the complainant.
+5. On receipt of a written complaint, the Chief Officer, or if paragraph 3 refers, the Chairman and relevant Committee Chairman will seek to settle the complaint directly with the complainant.
 This will not be done without first notifying any person complained about and giving him/her an opportunity to comment.
 Every effort should be made to resolve the complaint at this stage.

-The Clerk will send a copy of the written complaint to the Chairman (or Vice Chairman if the complaint is against the Chairman) and to all members of the Policy & Finance Committee.
+The Chief Officer will send a copy of the written complaint to the Chairman (or Vice Chairman if the complaint is against the Chairman) and to all members of the Finance & PolicyCommittee.

-7. Where the Clerk or a Councillor receives a written complaint about the clerk’s actions he/she shall refer the complaint to the Chairman.
-The Clerk will be formally advised of the matter and given an opportunity to comment.
+7. Where the Chief Officer or a Councillor receives a written complaint about the Chief Officer’s actions they shall refer the complaint to the Chairman.
+The Chief Officer will be formally advised of the matter and given an opportunity to comment.

-8. The Clerk or Chairman shall report to the next meeting of the Council any written complaint disposed of by direct action with the complainant.
+8. The Chief Officer or Chairman shall report to the next Finance & Policy Committee meeting, any written complaint disposed of by direct action with the complainant.

-9. The Clerk or Chairman will report any complaint that has not been resolved to the next meeting of the Council.
-The Clerk shall acknowledge the receipt of the written complaint and advise the complainant that the matter will be considered by the Policy & Finance Committee on the date provided.
+9. The Chief Officer or Chairman will report any complaint that has not been resolved to the next meeting of the Finance & Policy Committee.
+The Chief Officer shall acknowledge the receipt of the written complaint and advise the complainant that the matter will be considered by the Finance & Policy Committee on the date provided.

 10. The complainant shall be invited to attend the meeting and may bring a representative with them.
-If the Council, after seeking the view of the complainant, consider it necessary, the matter may, by resolution of the Council be heard in private session.
+If the Committee, after seeking the view of the complainant, consider it necessary, the matter may, by resolution of the Council be heard in private session.

-11. At least 7 clear working days before the meeting, the complainant shall provide the Council with supporting documentation or evidence to substantiate the complaint against the Council.
+11. At least seven (7) clear working days before the meeting, the complainant shall provide the Council with supporting documentation or evidence to substantiate the complaint against the Council.
 The complainant will also be provided with relevant documentation to which the Council will rely upon when the complaint is heard at the meeting.

 Procedure of the Meeting

-The Policy & Finance Committee will decide whether the complaint warrants the exclusion of the public and press.
+The Finance & Policy Committee will decide whether the complaint warrants the exclusion of the public and press.
 The decision of the Committee however, will be made public at the conclusion of the meeting.

-The Chairman of the Policy & Finance Committee will facilitate the meeting, introduce everyone and explain the procedure
+The Chairman of the Finance & Policy Committee will facilitate the meeting, introduce everyone, and explain the procedure.

 The Complainant (or representative of the Complainant) will detail the complaint to the Committee.

-Members of the Policy & Finance Committee, if they wish, will ask questions of the Complainant relating to the complaint.
+Members of the Finance & Policy Committee, if they wish, will ask questions of the Complainant relating to the complaint.

-The Clerk or Chairman of Council will present the Council’s position relating to the complaint (if necessary).
+The Chief Officer or Chairman of Council will present the Council’s position relating to the complaint (if necessary).